 What Is A VA Renovation Loan?

-A VA renovation loan, sometimes called a VA rehab loan, is a home loan that allows borrowers to include the cost of certain repairs or improvements in their loan amount.
+A VA renovation loan, sometimes called a VA rehab or reno loan, is a home loan that allows borrowers to include the cost of certain repairs or improvements in their loan amount.

 This makes it possible for VA loan borrowers to purchase a home in need of repairs or upgrades without having to get a separate loan; rather, the repair costs and purchase price are rolled into a single loan with one monthly payment.
-These loans can also be used to refinance an existing loan.
+These loans can also be used to refinance your current home loan.

 How Is A VA Renovation Loan Different From A VA Loan?

-As with a normal, purchase-only VA loan, VA renovation loans allow borrowers to purchase a home with 0% down, no mortgage insurance and relatively low interest rates compared to other mortgage types.
+As with a normal, purchase-only VA loan, VA renovation loans allow borrowers to purchase a home with 0% down.
+There is a one-time-only funding fee that can be rolled into the loan along with closing costs and relatively low interest rates compared to other mortgage types.

 But, because you’re also getting funds to pay for repairs, you’ll have to jump through some additional hoops to get approval for your proposed improvements.
-This will include getting quotes from VA-approved contractors and having a VA appraiser determine what the value of the property will be once the work is completed.
+This will include getting quotes from contractors registered or willing to register with the VA and having a VA appraiser determine what the value of the property will be once the work is completed.

 Who Qualifies For A VA Rehab Loan?